Levant Company: Decline

 Membership began declining in the early eighteenth century.
 In its decline the company was looked upon as an abuse, a drain on the resources of Britain.
-The company's purview was thrown open to free trade in 1754, but continued its activities until dissolution in 1825.
+The company's purview was thrown open to free trade in 1754 by the Levant Trade Act 1753 (26 Geo.
+2. c.
+18), but continued its activities until dissolution by the Dissolution of Levant Company Act 1825 (6 Geo.
+4. c.
+33).

 The name of the bird called 'turkey' came from the Turkey merchants.

 Turkish opium was bought by the Levant Company.

 The Levant Company encompassed American merchants before 1811 who bought Turkish opium.
 These merchants would sell the opium to the Chinese, beginning in 1806.
 Among these American Turkey merchants were members of the famous Astor family.

 Heraldry

 The arms of the Levant Company were: Azure, on a sea in base proper, a ship with three masts in full sail or, between two rocks of the second, all the sails, pennants, and ensigns argent, each charged with a cross gules, a chief engrailed of the third, in base a seahorse proper. * The crest was: On a wreath of the colours, a demi seahorse saliant.